 The Magic Lantern is part of the marvellous world of optical projection and lantern slides can be found in many a second-hand shop.
 But how were they originally shown and to whom?
-The satirical cartoon of its day, lantern shows were part of the image landscape of the time and sophisticated experiences in their own right.
+From Samuel Pepys to the dawn of cinema, magic lantern shows ruled the world of the projected image and by Victorian times had become very sophisticated.
 The images on the slides themselves were works of art requiring highly skilled colourists and rival contemporary high definition pictures.
+Photography opened many more doors for magic lanterns.

 Be entertained, be amazed, be there.